jessemillar/devlog/_posts/2019-1-17-week-6-feeling-better.md

 1. Moved from using [`hump.camera`](https://hump.readthedocs.io/en/latest/camera.html) to [`gamera`](https://github.com/kikito/gamera)
     - This move allowed for easier camera movement that follows the player(s) and is constrained to the size of the level.
 1. Enemies intelligently select targets now
     - This means that enemies don't infinitely stand over the dead corpse of a player character.
-They'll pick a new player once they kill their current target.
+They'll pick a new player to stalk once they kill their current target.
 1. Added small healthbars above enemies
     - This really improves the quality of life of the player because it makes you feel like your attacks actually matter instead of just being soaked up by a mob.
 1. Objects are constrained to the visible screen now